bazaarvoice/HostedUIResources/README.markdown

 This project contains information and resources to help you implement the Bazaarvoice Hosted UI solution.

-If you have any questions or encounter issues with the code in this project, contact your Bazzarvoice Implementation or Support Engineer.
+If you have any questions or encounter issues with the code in this project, contact your Bazaarvoice Implementation or Support Engineer.

 [Cloud SEO SDKs](https://github.com/bazaarvoice/HostedUIResources/tree/master/SEOIntegration)